Anonymity and strategy-proofness on a domain of single-peaked and single-dipped preferences: An alternative characterization

 \subsection{Second step}

 Recall that the second step of any strategy-proof rule consists of a binary choice problem.
-Once $r_{\omega}$ is defined, we identify which pairs in $\Omega^{2}_C$ appear as outcomes of the first step for some profiles, thus allowing us to proceed to the second step.
-In this step, we will define for each pair in $r_{\omega}$, a set of coalitions that represent the minimal ``support" required to implement the left alternative of the pair.
+In this step, we define for each pair in $\Omega_{\omega}$, a set of coalitions that represent the minimal ``support" required to implement the left alternative of the pair.
 That is, the left alternative is selected if the coalition formed by all agents who prefer the left alternative to the right one coincides with one of the coalitions defined for that pair or is a supercoalition of any of them.
 Let us illustrate the process with the following example:

 \begin{example}[Cont. of Example \ref{ex3}] Let $D=\{j_1,j_2,j_3\}$, and consider $\{q_{(3,4)}\}=\{(0,2),(1,1)\}$.

 \begin{itemize} \item $q_{(3,4)}=(0,2)\Rightarrow W(3,4)=\{\{j_1,j_2\},\{j_1,j_3\},\{j_2,j_3\}\}$ \item $q_{(3,4)}=(1,1)\Rightarrow W(3,4)=\{\{i_1,j_1\},\{i_1,j_2\},\{i_1,j_3\},\{i_2,j_1\},\{i_2,j_2\},\{i_2,j_3\},\{i_3,j_1\},\{i_3,j_2\},\{i_3,j_3\}\}$ \end{itemize}